fmbenhassine/jql/README.md

 * JQL tools use [JavaParser](https://github.com/javaparser/javaparser) to parse Java code and transform it a relational model.

-* JLQ tools use [Sqlite](https://www.sqlite.org) to store Java code in a relational database.
+* JQL tools use [Sqlite](https://www.sqlite.org) to store Java code in a relational database.

 # License